"It's a Crisis:" Students Want Better Access to Drug Testing Kits

 One grassroots youth organization at the forefront for advocating testing is the Canadian Students For Sensible Drug Policy, which has chapters in universities across the country.
 In their bid for effecting change at a policy level, they're first hoping to change the stigma around drug use by promoting a culture of education and compassion.
 They see better access to test kits for substances as central to that mission.

 THUMP recently attended an event held by the University of Toronto branch on using reagents to identify the presence of a specific drug within a given sample.
 Reagents are inorganic compounds and acids that cause predictable reactions when mixed with specific drugs.
 They can be used to spot test for the presence of everything from 2C-B to sugar.

 As instructor Dmitry Lipkanou of the Toronto Psychedelic Society and Checkitkit explained, it's a common practice that's been used for decades, first by government agencies in the late 70s/early 80s, and gradually later by harm reduction groups.
-Though the reagents can't detect the presence of fentanyl alone, which usually appears laced in drugs like cocaine or MDMA in very small doses, the workshop demonstrated that testing substances can save lives even when fentanyl isn't involved.
+Though the reagents themselves can't detect the presence of fentanyl when it is laced in drugs like cocaine or MDMA in very small but powerful doses, the workshop demonstrated that testing substances can save lives even when fentanyl isn't involved.
 (Kits that specifically test for fentanyl do exist but so far they are not widely available in Canada.)